 An effective vaccine is the best way to protect the most vulnerable from coronavirus and the biggest breakthrough since the pandemic began.
 A huge step forward in our fight against coronavirus, potentially saving tens of thousands of lives.

-The UK government has secured early access to 355 million vaccine doses through agreements with six separate vaccine developers, giving the UK the best chance of securing a safe and effective vaccine at the quickest speed.
-Now that a vaccine has been approved by the medicines regulator, the MHRA, it will be available from the NHS - for free – to everyone who will benefit, starting with those most at risk.
+The UK government has secured early access to 367 million vaccine doses through agreements with seven separate vaccine developers, giving the UK the best chance of securing a safe and effective vaccine at the quickest speed.
+Now that some vaccines has been approved by the medicines regulator, the MHRA, they are available from the NHS - for free – to everyone who will benefit, starting with those most at risk.

-The NHS is ready to deliver a Covid-19 vaccination programme.
-It will build on the NHS’s expertise delivering immunisation programmes including the flu vaccination programme.
+The NHS is delivering the Covid-19 vaccination programme.
+It is built on the NHS’s expertise delivering immunisation programmes including the flu vaccination programme.

 The Joint Committee on Vaccination and Immunisation (JCVI) are the independent experts who advise the Government on which vaccine/s the UK should use and provide advice on who should be offered the vaccination first.

 The Joint Committee on Vaccination and Immunisation is recommending that most people, including cancer patients, receive the Covid-19 vaccine.

 The following groups are being prioritised for vaccination:

 The Covid-19 vaccination programme aims to first vaccinate the people who are at the greatest risk of harm from Covid-19 infection.